gammapy/gammapy/docs/background/make_models.rst

   background models for each group **ID** in 2 different **format**
   kinds: *table*, for data analysis and *image* for a quick visualization using eg. ``DS9``.
-The table files contain also a counts (events) and a livetime correction data cubes.
+The table files contain also a counts (a.k.a. events) and a livetime correction data cubes.

 In order to compare 2 sets of background cube models, the following script in the `examples` directory can be used: